 Competency Block 2

-- OCED 311A - Coordination Techniques for Cooperative Education
+- CTE 311A - Coordination Techniques for Cooperative Education

-- OCED 311C - Personal and Student Leadership
+- CTE 311C - Personal and Student Leadership

 How to Register

-If you have a Probationary Certificate, complete the attached registration form, attach a copy of the certificate and submit with your tuition and fees.
+If you have a Probationary Certificate, you will complete the CWU CTE registration form, attach a copy of the certificate, and submit with your tuition and fees.

-If you don't have a Probationary Certificate, in addition to completing and submitting the attached registration form with your tuition and fees, you must verify that:
+If you do not have a Probationary Certificate, in addition to completing and submitting the CWU CTE registration form with your tuition and fees, you must verify that:

 - You are at least 18 years of age.